-Lagratian and Cominglore NA/In alla Calha all Angressa In an Additional towarted according Learning and Curriculum Whole School Approaches Additional targeted support and Specialist individualised support What is available to all our pupils provision and provision We personalise our pupils learning Supported strategies based on Visual timetables by having high expectations but also the Needs identified on their with an understanding of their need EHC plan Flexible Curriculum based upon assessment of need AND LITTLE OF We modify and have a clear Strategies are reviewed and rationale for the delivery of all baseline assessments are 1:1 Teaching sessions revised National Curriculum areas, made to measure impact based upon robust ALCOHOL: NAME OF TAXABLE PARTY. assessment outcomes We differentiate tasks as Use of IPads and Laptops to appropriate in order that our pupils support learning Behaviour plans and can be as successful as they can be individual support Regular multi agency meetings programmes An exciting and varied Curriculum Clear differentiated learning to support/review any , an exercise and varied earneadan outcomes to provide all difficulties Individual support pupils/pupils with challenge programmes from Whole school educational/life external sources such as On-going assessment of pupil's skills themed days VI and HI service progress and attainment 55 t555 days progress and attainment Whole school Assessments completed Opportunities to enhance and enrich rewards/behaviour policy by the Educational Spiritual, Moral, Social, Cultural rewards, behaviour policy Psychologist Psychologist (SMSC) outcomes throughout the rsychologist , , curriculum regardless of needs type = All months and the Angels and a All pupils participate in Accelerated reader, with literacy being
+Lagratian and Cominglore NA/In alla Calha al Angresa alban Additional towarted over each and Learning and Curriculum Whole School Approaches Additional targeted support and Specialist individualised support What is available to all our pupils provision and provision We personalise our pupils learning Supported strategies based on Visual timetables by having high expectations but also the Needs identified on their with an understanding of their need EHC Plan Flexible Curriculum based upon assessment of need AND LITTLE We modify and have a clear Strategies are reviewed and rationale for the delivery of all baseline assessments are 1:1 Teaching sessions revised National Curriculum areas, made to measure impact based upon robust The second second assessment outcomes We differentiate tasks as Use of IPads and Laptops to 1 appropriate in order that our pupils support learning Behaviour plans and 4 can be as successful as they can be individual support , Regular multi agency meetings programmes An exciting and varied Curriculum Clear differentiated learning to support/review any F 10 1 An exciting and varied curriculant outcomes to provide all difficulties Individual support pupils/pupils with challenge programmes from papine, papine man ememenge Whole school educational/life external sources such as On-going assessment of pupil's skills themed days VI/HI service, Speech & progress and attainment Skiiis trieffica aays Language, Physio and OT progress and attainment Whole school services Opportunities to enhance and enrich rewards/behaviour policy SCI VICES Spiritual, Moral, Social, Cultural rewards/ benaviour policy Assessments completed • , , , by the Educational (SMSC) outcomes throughout the , curriculum regardless of needs type Psychologist - All months and the last of the Annual and the All pupils participate in Accelerated reader, with literacy being

-encouraged through the whole
+encouraged through the whole curriculum Ongoing analysis of data for whole

-curriculum

-Carriculani

 Ongoing analysis of data for whole

+Ungoing analysis of data for whole

 school, individual pupils and groups

 of pupils across the school

-or papils delegations the series.

 Opportunity to take externally

 moderated qualifications according

 to level of need

 Ongoing contact with parents

 through the Home School contact

 book

 Parents receive two interim reports,

 showing progress and effort in

 student's studies.
 Parents also

 receive one full report and are

 invited to a Parent's Evening to

 discuss student progress with

 subject teachers.

-Off-site trips linked to Curriculum
+■ Off-site trips linked to Curriculum

 topic areas in order to enhance the

 learning

 A range of afterschool clubs and

 activities are available for all pupils

-Pupils in years 10 and 11 have the
+■ Pupils in Years 10 and 11 have the

 opportunity to complete the Duke of

 Edinburgh Award